Return-to-Campus Process for Faculty

 To maintain access to campus, please follow the on-campus processes below:

 1. Weekly completion of mandatory COVID-19 testing.
-To obtain and maintain access to campus, you will need to complete COVID-19 testing a weekly basis.
+To obtain and maintain access to campus, you will need to complete COVID-19 testing on a weekly basis.
 Please view the On-Campus Testing Schedule and Locations.
+A test is needed every week and can be taken any day of the week within the days/hours of the Chapman testing sites.
+If a negative test is not recorded weekly, key card access to campus buildings will be suspended.

 2. Completion of the mandatory Daily Health Screening.
 Anyone planning to come to campus must complete a simple daily COVID-19 health screening on the day they come to campus, and prior to their arrival on-site.
 This health assessment is a short questionnaire that can be taken on a smartphone or other device.
 You will be prompted by email to complete the short questionnaire each day.